 The Response Times Section

-The response times statistics are compiled from response reports sent to us through our submissions tracker by subscribers.
+The response times statistics are compiled from response reports sent to us through our submission tracker by subscribers.
 They are not provided by the agency's staff or by Duotrope's admins.
-We cannot edit this information because it affects our members' personal submissions trackers.
+We cannot edit this information because it affects our members' personal submission trackers.